STVND/faustnet/README.md

 faustnet is a cli program that can perform GET, POST, and DELETE requests as a Client Can also start a simple HTTP server(still in progress) and can serve text files to clients(i.e. other faustnet instances)

+# Currently adding web interfaces to increase functionality
+## A rewrite of primary logic will be coming soonish to make FaustNET more functional

 To install faustnet as a CLI command use the following command from within the project directory
 ```